MySQL 5.1 Installation Tutorial

 If you have had MySQL on your system before and have uninstalled it for whatever reason, remnants of MySQL (such as the service itself) may disrupt your reinstallation.
 You may receive the message

-“Cannot create Windows Service for MySQL.Error:0″.
+"Cannot create Windows Service for MySQL.Error:0".

-If you see this message, click cancel, and then head over to How to solve MySQL Error: 0.
+How to solve MySQL Error: 0.
 Afterwards, you will have to repeat the installation process up to this point.
 Sorry!

 Testing your MySQL Configuration